lelecanavanua/namako11/README.md

   ![GitHub followers](https://img.shields.io/github/followers/Namako11?style=social)

   ### Intro
-  I'm a novice programmer, from Fiji currently pursuing a Fullstack Developers Certification.
+  I'm a novice programmer currently pursuing a Fullstack Developers Certification.

   - 🔭 I’m currently working on building a database to help categorise records of Indigenous Fijians.
 Ive reached Concept Developement Stage of this project.
   - 🌱 I’m eagerly learning the basics of programming, specifically Front-end languages.
 My novice projects are uploaded for review and welcome your feedback.